Elon Musk tempers expectations for Tesla 'Battery Day,' stock dips 5%

 Such a price advantage would leave competitors unlikely to catch up to Tesla, the UBS analysts said.

-Tesla currently produces batteries in partnership with Japan's Panasonic Corp 6752.T at its $5 billion Nevada factory, while South Korea's LG Chem 051910.KS and China's CATL 300750.SZ supply cells to its Shanghai factory.
+Tesla currently produces batteries in partnership with Japan’s Panasonic Corp at its $5 billion Nevada factory, while South Korea’s LG Chem and China’s CATL supply cells to its Shanghai factory.

 Musk on Monday said Tesla intends to increase battery cell purchases from those three suppliers and possibly with other partners as well.